zpoint/idataapi-transform/README.md

 ##### read data from JSON, convert to csv

-will read all items from given api url, until no more next page, and save to **./result.csv**
+will read items from json file, and save to **./result.csv**

-	transform json xlsx "/Users/zpoint/Desktop/a.json"
+	transform JSON xlsx "/Users/zpoint/Desktop/a.json"

 ##### read data from Elasticsearch, convert to CSV
 * save csv with file encoding "gbk" **(--w_encoding)**